MicrosoftLearning/MS-4009-Extend-Microsoft-Copilot-for-Microsoft-365-with-Copilot-Studio/Instructions/Labs/Connector-actions/Exercise-create-connector-action.md

 1. Go to [Copilot Studio](https://copilotstudio.microsoft.com)
 1. Review or dismiss the Welcome wizard, if applicable.
 1. Select **Library** in the left navigation.
-This is the place where you have to be when you want to extend a first-party Copilot.
 1. Select **Add an item** at the top.
-1. Select **Copilot for Microsoft 365** in the Copilot selection screen.
+1. Select **Microsoft 365 Copilot** in the Copilot selection screen.
 1. Select **Connector** to open the wizard for connector actions.
 1. Select **MSN Weather** as the connector.
 1. **Review** the description.

     > [!IMPORTANT]
-    > Review the description in the following screen.
-This description is very important because Copilot for Microsoft 365 will use this to match the user message with your plugin.
-If you don't have a good description, Copilot for Microsoft 365 might not trigger your connector action.
+    > This description is very important because Copilot will use this to match the user message with your plugin.
+If you don't have a good description, Copilot might not trigger your connector action.

-1. Select **Next** when you're happy with the description.
+1. Select **Next**.
 1. Select the **Get current weather** action.
 1. **Review** the action description.

     > [!IMPORTANT]
     > Review the action description in the following screen.
-This action description is very important because Copilot for Microsoft 365 will use this to match the user message with your action.
-If you don't have a good action description, Copilot for Microsoft 365 might trigger the wrong action.
+This action description is very important because Copilot will use this to match the user message with your action.
+If you don't have a good action description, Copilot might trigger the wrong action.

-1. Select **Next** when you're happy with the action description.
+1. Select **Next**.
 1. **Review** the descriptions of all the inputs and outputs.

     > [!IMPORTANT]
     > Review the input and output descriptions in the following screen.
-These input and output descriptions is very important because Copilot for Microsoft 365 will use these for triggering the connector (inputs) and for writing a good response (outputs) to you.
-If you don't have a good input and output descriptions, Copilot for Microsoft 365 might not trigger the connector correctly or it will not send back a good response.
+These input and output descriptions are very important because Copilot will use these for triggering the connector (inputs) and for writing a good response (outputs) to you.
+If you don't have a good input and output descriptions, Copilot might not trigger the connector correctly or it will not send back a good response.

-1. Select **Next** when you're happy with the descriptions.
+1. Select **Next**.
 1. Next, you will see a screen where you can add more actions if you want to, but in this case we will skip this and select **Next**.

-Now it's time for task 2, and we will work on testing the connector action.
-Leave you're browser open and continue with the next text.

 ## Task 2: Test the connector action in Microsoft Teams

-In this task, you will test the connector action you configured in task 1 in Copilot for 365 in Microsoft Teams.
+In this task, you will test the connector action you configured in task 1 in Microsoft 365 Copilot in Microsoft Teams.

 ![The review, test and publish your action section of the connector action wizard.](../Media/connect-test.png)

-1. **Create a connection** for the MSN Weather connector if you don't have one yet or select an existing one.
+1. Select an existing connection if you have one, or select **New connection** to create a new connection for the MSN Weather connector.
+1. On the **New connection** menu, select **Create**.
+1. Under **Selected connection**, you can now select your new connection from the dropdown menu.
 1. Select the **Test action** button.

     > [!NOTE]